Mexican Mangonada Recipe (Chamoyada)

 Tequila isn’t an ingredient traditionally used in mangonadas but if you’re looking for something different why not give it a try?

-All you need is tequila blanco (silver) along with some fresh lime juice added into the mango mixture after blending everything else together – this adds an interesting twist to the traditional recipe while still keeping its original flavor profile intact.
+All you need is tequila blanco (silver) along with some fresh lime juice added into the mango mixture after blending everything else together – this adds an interesting twist to the traditional chamoyada recipe while still keeping its original flavor profile intact.

 Click here to see my Mango Chamoy Margarita recipe!
+It makes the perfect Cinco de Mayo drink.

 I suggest adding a shot (or two) of tequila only.